 First things first, let’s break down why we get sick in the winter months (as opposed to the summer) and what you can do about it:

 1. We spend more time indoors

-From lack of sunlight exposure to breathing in stale air that’s recirculating germs, the winter months take a toll on our bodies and our immune system suffers.
+From lack of sunlight exposure to breathing in stale air that’s recirculating germs, the winter months take a toll on our bodies and our immune health suffers.

 Here’s what you can do:

 - Get outside (even if for 5 minutes) everyday for fresh air